Strange metal in the doped Hubbard model via percolation: Transport properties

 \section{Transport properties}

-The coupling of the cluster fields to a spatially-uniform electromagnetic field is obtained as in \cref{sec:peierls} for the Hamiltonian description, but now we take the vector potential $\mathbf{A}$ to be a function of imaginary time.
-The electromagnetic linear response function $\hat{\Pi}(i\omega_n)$ can be calculated in the usual way as the second derivative of the partition function with respect to $\mathbf{A}$.
-The result is greatly simplified because of the nature of the averaging procedure.
-First, vertex corrections necessitate crossed disorder lines, which contribute at $O(1/N_\lambda)$, and so vanish in the large-$N_\lambda$ limit.
-Additionally, the leading contribution to $\hat\Pi$ at $O(e^2)$ comes from paramagnetic coupling, since at $O(e^2)$ the diamagnetic terms vanish---they are proportional to $\expval{g_{\lambda\lambda'}}=0$.
-Finally, because $g_2^2 \gg g_3^2$, the primary contribution to $\hat\Pi$ is from the coupling of the Gaussian terms in the action to $\mathbf{A}$.
-With all of these effects taken into account, the remaining contribution to $\hat\Pi$ is
+The coupling of the cluster fields to a spatially-uniform electromagnetic field in the action \cref{eq:modelAction} is obtained via minimal coupling as in \cref{sec:peierls} for the Hamiltonian description, but now we take the vector potential to be a function of imaginary time $\mathbf{A}(\tau)$.
+The electromagnetic linear response function $\hat{\Pi}(i\omega_n)$ can be calculated in the usual way as the second derivative with respect to $\mathbf{A}$ of the partition function constructed from the action $S$ including the coupling to $\mathbf{A}$.
+The result is greatly simplified because of the large-$N$ nature of the theory and the averaging procedure.
+First, there are no contributions at first order in an interaction constant since $\expval{g_{\dots}}=0$.
+Therefore, the two types of diagrams contributing to $\hat{\Pi}$ are bubble diagrams with two paramagnetic vertices or with one diamagnetic vertex and one normal interaction vertex.
+Second, vertex corrections necessitate crossed disorder lines, which contribute at $O(1/N_\lambda)$, and so vanish in the large-$N_\lambda$ limit.
+Finally, because $g_2^2 \gg g_3^2$ the primary contribution comes from the coupling of the Gaussian terms in the action to $\mathbf{A}$, so $\hat{\Pi}$ has an overall factor of $g_2^2$.
+Taking these points into account the effect of diagrams higher order in $g_2$ and $g_3$ is simply to dress the bare propagators as in \cref{fig:Dyson}, so $\hat\Pi$ can be represented diagrammatically as in \cref{fig:response}, and we have

-Since the model is isotropic and we are interested in its longitudinal transport properties, we define the longitudinal response function as the average of the diagonal elements of this matrix, $\Pi = (\Pi_{xx}+\Pi_{yy})/2$.
-The optical conductivity is defined using the retarded response, obtained via the analytic continuation $i\omega_n \to \omega+i0$.
+The optical conductivity is defined using the retarded response, obtained from this via analytic continuation $i\omega_n \to \omega+i0$.
+Since the model is isotropic and we are interested in its longitudinal transport properties, we further define the longitudinal response function as the average of the diagonal elements of this matrix, $\Pi = (\Pi_{xx}+\Pi_{yy})/2$.

-The Matsubara sum in this expression can be performed in the standard way via contour integration, which introduces the Bose and Fermi distribution functions.
-When doing this step it becomes vitally important which Green's function is being used, $G_2$ or $G_3$, which have different analytic structures.
-The Gaussian function $G_2$ has a branch cut of finite extent on the real axis, and so the resulting integrals over real frequency in $\hat{\Pi}$ enclose these branches, while $G_3$ has a branch cut along the entire negative real axis.
-As noted above, when continued to real frequencies $G_3$ is applicable in a range of finite frequencies excluding $\omega=0$, so that $G_2$ is relevant for the dc limit.